kmonad/kmonad/doc/quick-reference.md

 + `tap-next`: combine 2 buttons, one for when the button is tapped and one for when it is held.
-The decision of what to execute is based upon whether the next button is the buttons own release or not.
+The decision of what to execute is based upon whether the next event (keypress or release) is the buttons own release or not.

   ```clojure
   (defalias tan (tap-next a sft))